 Our Youtube channel is still pretty sparse, but we hope to add more (especially interviews with the kids)

 Do the kids know?
 How do they feel about your family trip around the world?
-How will you teach the kids while traveling the world?
+How do families traveling the world teach their kids?

-The kids know about our big trip and they’re very excited to explore the world and especially to meet all of the different animals.
+The kids know about our big family gap year trip and they’re very excited to explore the world and especially to meet all of the different animals.
 If you see them around this summer, ask them and they’re sure to give you an earful.
-Jacob also feels a little sad to leave behind his friends and family, but he’s looking forward to Skype, exchanging emoji-laden text messages and even sending some postcards.
+Jacob also feels a little sad to leave behind his friends and family, but he’s looking forward to Skype, exchanging emoji-laden text messages and even sending some postcards (check out these great options for staying in touch with folks back home).
 I’m hoping that we’ll be able to interview him in some of our destinations for our YouTube channel!

 Since Shoshana is only 3yo, her primary educational needs are learning how to interact with people and with the world around her.
 We know that she won’t remember much from this trip, but hope that it makes a positive impression on her as a human being.
 We’re sure she’ll learn to appreciate and tolerate other cultures and her sense of curiosity will blast into overdrive as she’s exposed to so much of the world!